 Matching career ideas to skills in demand

 Once you’ve researched skills in demand, check if they match your young person’s career ideas.
 If they’ve chosen a job in demand, such as surgeon, that’s easy.
 But what if their career ideas aren’t obvious matches with skills in demand?

 Tips for finding jobs in demand that interest your young person

-Try our tools – use our Subject Matcher and Skill Matcher tools to find jobs that interest your young person and are also in demand.
+Try our tools – use our Subject Matcher and Skill Matcher tools to find jobs.